 Original Medicare (Parts A & B)

-Original Medicare is administered by the Centers for Medicare & Medicaid Services (CMS) and is open to seniors aged 65 and over, along with those under 65 years old, but with certain disabilities or end-stage kidney disease.
-It includes two parts.
-Part A covers inpatient hospital care, nursing home and skilled nursing care, hospice and home health care.
-Part B, or medical coverage, pays for medically necessary goods and services such as durable medical equipment, mental health services and emergency medical transportation.
+Original Medicare includes two parts.
+Part A covers inpatient hospital care, nursing home and skilled nursing care, hospice and home health care within the United states.
+Part B pays for other medically necessary items such as durable medical equipment and emergency medical transportation.

 Under this program, seniors pay for services as they receive them.
-They must pay an annual deductible, which is $1,556 for Part A and $233 for Part B in 2022.
+They must pay an annual deductible, which is $1,699 for Part A and $226 for Part B in 2022.
 After they’ve paid this amount, Medicare covers all eligible services at 80%.
 Beneficiaries pay the remaining 20% out of pocket.

 Who Should Consider Original Medicare